 For more information on this system click here

 Apaeros™, an Adaptive Optics Scanning Laser Ophthalmoscope (AOSLO), provides cellular resolution for in vivo imaging of the human retina for use in pre-clinical and clinical studies.
 Capabilities enabled by Apaeros include quantitative measure of cone physiology, detection of microaneurysms and small vessel blood flow profiling.

-By actively correcting for wavefront aberrations in the optical path between the imaging camera and the retina, adaptive optics has emerged as an enabling technology for retinal imaging with cellular-level resolution.
+By actively correcting for wavefront aberrations in the optical path between the detector and the retina, adaptive optics has emerged as an enabling technology for retinal imaging with cellular-level resolution.